EliotAndres/pretrained.ml/README.md

-# pretrained.ml
+# [DEPRECATED] pretrained.ml

-Sortable and searchable compilation of pre-trained deep learning models.
+[DEPRECATED] Sortable and searchable compilation of pre-trained deep learning models.
 With demos and code.

+**DEPRECATED**: You can find an alternative here [modelzoo.co](http://modelzoo.co)

 ## A word of warning
 This is running on a server without GPU, hence it seems slow.